- Firm, stable shape;

 - Mane elastics (especially if you are a tournament rider)

 - A tick tweezers!
 (It has proven itself many times!)

 - A pair of scissors

 I put all of these things neatly organized in my cleaning bag.
 I always have everything at hand and am prepared for any situation! ??

 Which brushes do I really need for my horse?

-But now we come to the most important content of a horse grooming bag, the grooming kit!
-There is nothing here that is not available!
+But now we come to the most important content of a horse grooming bag, the grooming supplies!
+There is nothing here that doesn't exist!

-But what is the right thing for you and your horse and above all, what do you really need and what is superfluous?
+But what is right for you and your horse now and above all, what do you really need and what is superfluous?

 If you don't need some brushes, you can of course also select your brushes individually and put together your “own set”.

 However, the cleaning supplies you should definitely get for your horse are: